2024 Deer Herd Management Program

-The Macon County Conservation District will provide limited access to two blinds for hunters with disabilities.
-The blinds are located at Rock Springs Conservation Area and Sand Creek Conservation Area.
+The Macon County Conservation District will provide limited access to three blinds for hunters with disabilities.
+The blinds are located at Rock Springs Conservation Area, Sand Creek Conservation Area, and Friends Creek Conservation Area.
 Please indicate on the application if special accommodations are needed.
-For details, contact Ethan Snively at [email protected] or 217-853-3465.
+For details, contact Mitch Lovgren at [email protected] or 217-519-9926.

 Any child under the age of 18 will be allowed to hunt in the program during their parent’s/guardian’s hunting period.
 The child and parent/guardian must remain within eyesight of each other while hunting.
 The child will be required to purchase a MCCD Hunting Permit.
 All other rules apply.